-You've done the research and now your ready to put your findings down on paper.
+You've done the research and now you're ready to put your findings down on paper.
 When preparing to write your review, first consider how will you organize your review.

 The actual review generally has 5 components: